VakeDomen/HiveCore/README.md

 HiveCore is a proxy solution designed to unify scattered machines running [Ollama](https://github.com/ollama/ollama) into a single, cohesive API.
 Whether you have multiple nodes each capable of Ollama inference or want a centralized gateway for distributing client requests, HiveCore helps you coordinate, monitor, and manage these worker nodes with ease.

+One of HiveCore's standout features is its flexibility with network visibility.
+Worker machines don’t need to be publicly accessible or on the same network as the proxy server.
+As long as the workers can establish an outgoing connection to the proxy, they can seamlessly integrate into the system.
+This means you can deploy worker nodes in diverse locations—cloud servers, private data centers, the machine in your living room, or even behind firewalls—and HiveCore will bring them together into a unified API.

+By simplifying connectivity requirements, HiveCore eliminates the need for complex network configurations or exposing individual worker nodes to the internet, focusing all visibility and management on the central proxy.
+This design makes HiveCore scalable and easy to integrate into existing infrastructure.

 # Table of Contents

 1.  [**Overview**](#1-overview)